C-Undritz/Community-Treats/README.md

 If there are no ratings for the recipe then text displays stating as such.
 Once a rating is added then the current rating is displayed as a star array with the amount of stars filled representing the current rating average.
 The number of ratings displays alongside the star array.

-If the user viewing the recipe is the author then the 'Leave rating' text is not displayed so as to prevent the author reviewing their own recipe.
+If the user viewing the recipe is the author then the 'Leave rating' text is not displayed so as to prevent the author rating their own recipe.

 ## Reviews
 ### Submitting a review